https://LauverSystems.com/

 Many years in corporations, numerous individual and collaborative efforts to compose policy, reporting, and training documents, and gracious guidance from American Indian Elders, left me ingrained with the sense of "team", and of "we."
 Coincidentally, a beneficial result of a lifelong pursuit of the foundations of awareness has been to relieve the excessive focus on "ME."

-The upshot is that I find it easy to write a lot of material from a group perspective, and that's just what I needed for this site.
+The upshot is that I find it easier to write from a group perspective.
 Now you know that "we" aren't some den of corporate devils waiting to eat your lunch.

 Quite to the contrary.